arkency/posts/posts/2021-04-21-how-to-speed-up-netlify-build-twice.md

 Luckily Netlify [left the door open](https://www.youtube.com/watch?v=w9yrrQBBKos) for developers to augment their build process and let them go "deep".
 This is done with [build plugins](https://docs.netlify.com/configure-builds/build-plugins/).

 Building such plugin is rather straightforward:
-* there a [starter repository](https://github.com/netlify/build-plugin-template), which acts as a template to fork with test suite and linter
+* there is a [starter repository](https://github.com/netlify/build-plugin-template), which acts as a template to fork with test suite and linter
 * the plugin is event-driven, you handle only the events relevant to you
 * plugin has access to site configuration, input parameters and some bits of environment
 * you're able to interrupt the build, interact with cache, retrieve changes from git and finally run commands and processes

-Pretty sweet balance of possibilities yet without overly verbose API.
+Pretty sweet balance of possibilities yet without an overly verbose API.
 Here's an overview of build events:

 | hook | description |
 | ---  | --- |